Gluu

 Gluu offers two complementary access models.
 Process-based access grants users or groups access to specific processes only — ideal for process owners.
 Role-based permission groups give fine-grained control across the entire platform for every user type from Admin to Read-Only Viewer.

-Because these are assigned inside Gluu by an administrator (or in bulk via the REST API), they are not synced live from Azure AD or Google.
-The best practice is to use Azure AD app roles as a first-pass access gate, then use Gluu permission groups to set the right level of access once users are inside.
+Because permission groups are assigned inside Gluu by an administrator (or in bulk via the REST API), they are not synced live from Azure AD or Google.
+The best practice is to use Azure AD App Role gating as a first-pass access gate, then use Gluu permission groups to set the right level of access once users are inside.

 How users get created #

 By default, a user must exist in Gluu before they can sign in.
-There are three standard ways to create users: an admin invites them one-by-one (Core plan), a bulk invite from the Gluu UI (Essential plan), or a Customer Success bulk import using a structured data template — the fastest option for large organizations.
+There are three standard ways to create users: an admin invites them one-by-one (Core plan and above), a bulk import from the Gluu UI (Essential plan and above), or a Customer Success bulk import using a structured data template — the fastest option for large organizations.

 When the Azure AD Tenant ID is configured, Gluu can also auto-create a user record on first Microsoft login.
 Name and email are taken from the Microsoft profile.
 Combine this with App Role gating to limit auto-creation to a specific group — for example, only members of the “Gluu Users” AD group are auto-provisioned.